 Welcome to Zellie’s Opry House where the musical tradition of Tennessee’s Ryman Auditorium, Home of the Grand Ole Opry, is being kept alive in Howard City, Michigan.
 Like the Ryman Auditorium, Zellie’s Opry House originally began as a church.
-Built in the 1860’s, through the years the building has experienced change; however, original architectural details remain evident, including the wooden pew seating in the auditorium.
+Built in the late 1800's, through the years the building has experienced change; however, original architectural details remain evident, including the wooden pew seating in the auditorium.

 Fiddles, banjos, and mandolins echo the high lonesome sound of Bill Monroe’s traditional bluegrass throughout the auditorium, along with the classic country songs of Patsy Cline, Hank Williams, Loretta Lynn, and other legendary Grand Ole Opry performers.

 Zellie’s concerts boast special music evenings focusing on one genre, performer, or musical group.
 Indulge in an evening of all bluegrass or just classic country or perhaps the gospel sounds which stir the soul.
 Zellie’s Old Fashioned Opry Show is always a “don’t miss” event!
 Keeping true to the building’s original purpose, Gospel Music Events bring their own magic to Zellie’s Opry House.